newren/git-filter-repo/README.md

      commit 0013deadbeef9a..."), those commit messages should be rewritten to refer to the new commit IDs.

-  1. [Empty pruning] Commits which become empty due to filtering should be pruned.
-Note that pruning of commits which become empty can potentially cause topology changes, and there are lots of special cases.
-The most basic is that if the parent of a commit is pruned, the first non-pruned ancestor needs to become the new parent; if no non-pruned ancestor exists, the commit becomes a new root commit.
+  1. [Become-empty pruning] Commits which become empty due to filtering should be pruned.
+If the parent of a commit is pruned, the first non-pruned ancestor needs to become the new parent.
+If no non-pruned ancestor exists and the commit was not a merge, then it becomes a new root commit.
+If no non-pruned ancestor exists and the commit was a merge, then the merge will have one less parent (and thus make it likely to become a non-merge commit which would itself be pruned if it had no file changes of its own).
+One special thing to note here is that we prune commits which become empty, NOT commits which start empty.
+Some projects intentionally create empty commits for versioning or publishing reasons, and these should not be removed.
+(As a special case, commits which started empty but whose parent was pruned away will also be considered to have "become empty".)

+  1. [Become-degenerate pruning] Pruning of commits which become empty can potentially cause topology changes, and there are lots of special cases.
 Normally, merge commits are not removed since they are needed to preserve the graph topology, but the pruning of parents and other ancestors can ultimately result in the loss of one or more parents.
-If a merge commit loses enough parents to become a non-merge commit and it has no file changes, then it too can be pruned.
+A simple case was already noted above: if a merge commit loses enough parents to become a non-merge commit and it has no file changes, then it too can be pruned.
 Merge commits can also have a topology that becomes degenerate: it could end up with the merge_base serving as both parents (if all intervening commits from the original repo were pruned), or it could end up with one parent which is an ancestor of its other parent.
 In such cases, if the merge has no file changes of its own, then the merge commit can also be pruned.
-However, if the merge commit was already degenerate in the original history, then it was probably intentional and the merge commit will not be pruned.
-Finally, note that we originally talked about pruning commits which become empty, NOT about pruning empty commits.
-Some projects intentionally create empty commits for versioning or publishing reasons, and these should not be removed.
-Instead, only commits which become empty should be pruned.
-(As a special case, commits which started empty but whose parent was pruned away will also be considered to have "become empty".)
+However, much as we do with empty pruning we do not prune merge commits that started degenerate (which indicates it may have been intentional, such as with --no-ff merges) but only merge commits that become degenerate and have no file changes of their own.

   1. [Speed] Filtering should be reasonably fast